api3dao/merkle-funder/README.md

 1. Configure your AWS credentials
 1. Add a new entries for the environment variables mapping in [env-vars.yml](./env-vars.yml)
+1. Add the env vars to the .env file
 1. Deploy the function by running:

    ```shell
    yarn sls:deploy --stage <stageName>
    ```

-   Please note that the `stageName` must match the `.env.stageName` file name.
-Otherwise serverless will default to using `.env` file
+   Please note that serverless framework will try to match `stageName` with `.env.stageName` file name.
+Otherwise it will default to `.env` file

 ### Remove serverless function